5j9/wikitextparser/README.rst

     >>> t.getdata(span=True)
     [['a', 'b', 'c'], ['d', 'd', 'e']]

-Have a look at test modules for more details and probable pitfalls.
+Have a look at the test modules for more details and probable pitfalls.

 See also: